1954 United States Capitol shooting: Trial and imprisonment

 Lebrón, Cancel Miranda and the other defendants were charged in federal court in Washington with attempted murder and other crimes.
 The trial began on June 4, 1954, with federal Judge Alexander Holtzoff presiding over the case, under strict security measures.
 A jury composed of seven men and five women was assembled; their identities were kept secret.
 The prosecution was led by Leo A. Rover; 33 witnesses testified.

 Ruth Mary Reynolds helped secure the services of noted activist attorney Conrad Lynn as a lawyer for Lebrón and the other three co-defendants.
 The accused were the only ones to testify in their defense.
-Lebrón reaffirmed that she came, not to kill, but "to die for the liberty of her homeland."
+Lebrón reaffirmed that she came, not to kill, but "to die for the freedom of her homeland."

 On June 16, 1954, the jury declared the four guilty, except that Lebrón was acquitted of assault with the intent to kill and instead convicted of the lesser offense of assault with a deadly weapon.
 Judge Holtzoff imposed maximum consecutive prison terms: 75 years' imprisonment for each of the men, and 50 years for Lebrón.
-Given the age of the accused, this effectively meant imprisonment for life, unless they were earlier paroled.
+Given the age of the accused, this effectively meant imprisonment for life, unless they were paroled earlier.

 American League lawyers appealed the sentence.
 The United States Court of Appeals for the District of Columbia Circuit affirmed the convictions and sentences in early 1956.

 On July 13, 1954, the four defendants were taken to New York, where they appeared before federal Judge Lawrence E. Walsh of the United States District Court for the Southern District of New York, to face related charges, with additional co-defendants, of seditious conspiracy.
 This charge encompassed, but was broader than, the attack on the Congress.
 They declared themselves not guilty on the charge of "trying to overthrow the government of the United States," but remained firm in demanding independence for Puerto Rico.
 Among the prosecution's witnesses was Gonzalo Lebrón Jr., who testified against his sister.

 On October 26, 1954, the jury found all of the defendants guilty of conspiracy.
 Judge Walsh sentenced each of them to six additional years in prison.
 The Second Circuit Court of Appeals affirmed the conspiracy convictions and consecutive sentences in 1955.

 The four were sent to different prisons: Figueroa Cordero to the federal penitentiary in Atlanta; Lebrón to the women's prison in Alderson, West Virginia; Cancel Miranda to Alcatraz, in San Francisco Bay; and Flores Rodriguez to Leavenworth, Kansas, where Oscar Collazo was incarcerated following his involvement in the attempted assassination of President Harry S Truman in 1950.

 Release

 Figueroa Cordero was released in 1978.
 One year later, in 1979, President Jimmy Carter commuted the sentences of the remaining perpetrators.
 Some analysts said this was in exchange for Fidel Castro's release of several American CIA agents being held in Cuba on espionage charges, but the US said that was not the case.
-The freed nationalists were received in Puerto Rico with a "heroes' welcome" from roughly 5,000 people at San Juan International Airport.
+The freed nationalists were received in Puerto Rico with a "heroes' welcome" by roughly 5,000 people at San Juan International Airport.